ta0kira/zeolite/README.md

 the number and order of the parameters is often arbitrary, and parameterized functions are often combined with function overloading.

-Again, you also need to consider what happens when the code itself is incorrect.
+Again, you should also consider what happens when the code itself is incorrect.
 Haskell (which is what Zeolite is written in) uses *extensive* type inference.
-This cleans up the code quite a bit, but it's quite common for the compiler to show a type error in a function other than the one containing the error, and show *no errors* in the function that actually contains one.
+This cleans up the code quite a bit, but it's very common for the compiler to show a type error in a function other than the one containing the mistake, and show *no errors* in the function that actually contains one.

 Explicit types are a way to tell the compiler and *readers of your code* what